tiagodll/blog/content/posts/bolero.md

+---
+title: "Bolero"
+date: 2021-08-09T15:42:00+02:00
+draft: false
+tags: ['Fsharp', 'F#', 'dotnet', 'bolero']
+---

 What do you think about blazor?

-what about Elm?
+What about Elm?

-what if Elm architecture was running in blazor, but in F#?
+What if Elm architecture was running in blazor, but in F#?

 Well, that is what bolero is about.